raspberrypilearning/spinning-flower-wheel/worksheet.md

       sleep(10)
       explorerhat.motor.one.stop()
     ```
 1. Underneath your function, add a line of code to tell the Explorer HAT to run the function when button one is pressed.
-This line of code should **not** be indented - it should be on the far left of the page.
+This line of code should **not** be indented.
+Instead, it should be on the far left of the page.

   ```python
   explorerhat.touch.one.pressed(run_motor)
   ```

-1. Save the amended code file and run it by pressing `F5`.
+1. Save the amended code file and run it by pressing **F5**.
 Nothing will happen until you press button one on the Explorer HAT.
 So give it a go: press that button!

 ## What next?